samply/blaze/docs/performance/cql.md

   exists [Observation: Code '17861-6' from loinc]
 ```

-The CQL queries can be executed with the following `blazectl` commands:
+The CQL queries can be executed with the following commands:

 ```sh
 cql/search.sh observation-17861-6